-• The isoelectric patterns of ERAs are detected by the use of an appropriate, sensitive detection system (e.g. amplified chemiluminescent system).
+• The isoelectric patterns of ERAs are detected by the use of an appropriate, sensitive detection system (e.g., amplified chemiluminescent system).
 The signal obtained using densitometry must be quantifiable in order to determine the relative intensities of the different isoforms of an ERA pattern.

-Document Number: TD2021EPO Version Number: 2.0 Written by: Reviewed by: WADA Science / EPO Working Group WADA Laboratory Expert Group Approved by: WADA Executive Committee Date: 20 May 2021 Effective Date: 1 September 2021
+Document Number: TD2022EPO Version Number: 1.0 Written by: WADA Science / EPO Working Group Approved by: WADA Executive Committee Reviewed by: WADA Laboratory Expert Advisory Group Approved by: WADA Executive Committee Date: 6 October 2021 Effective Date: 1 January 2022

-2.3.2 SAR-PAGE [7, 9-12] and SDS-PAGE [13 - 15]

-2.3.2.1 Sample Preparation

-• For both the ITP and the CP, immunopurification shall be performed prior to the application of SAR- or SDS-PAGE [1-8].
+- 2.3.2 SAR-PAGE [7, 9-12] and SDS-PAGE [13 15] - 2.3.2.1 Sample Preparation - For both the ITP and the CP, immunopurification shall be performed prior to the application of SAR- or SDS-PAGE [1-8].